I was recently working on a Sinatra-based web app. Some backend pages used Tailwind CSS, so I had to compile Tailwind assets after every change.

 ✅ Streamlined development: Focus on code changes rather than deployment chores.

-Using Kamal post-deploy hooks has simplified my deployment process for this Sinatra app and ensured consistent builds without extra effort.
+Using Kamal post-deploy hooks made the deploy process much simpler and kept the builds consistent without extra effort.